Small Language Models Improve Giants by Rewriting Their Outputs: Introduction

 Large language models have recently demonstrated near state-of-the-art performance on various tasks via in-context learning, which enables them to generate outputs based on instructions and a handful of examples, without task-specific training~\citep{brown2020language, GPT3, palm}.
 However, the effectiveness of this paradigm can vary significantly depending on the task instruction~\citep{shin-etal-2020-autoprompt, jiang-etal-2021-know, schick-schutze-2021-just}, the quantity, relevance and even the order of the in-context examples~\citep{GPT3, gao-etal-2021-making, liu-etal-2022-makes, zhang2023prompting, lu-etal-2022-fantastically}.
 As a result, in-context learning often requires labour-intensive prompt engineering which does not always guarantee improved performance~\citep{jiang-etal-2021-know}.

-Fine-tuning, on the other hand, has been proven effective in scenarios where task-specific datasets are available, demonstrating that even smaller fine-tuned models can outperform few-shot prompted LLMs on challenging tasks~\citep{palm, lester-etal-2021-power}.
-While LLMs can be fine-tuned to enhance their performance in specific tasks there are several limitations.
-Firstly, the fine-tuning process may have a detrimental effect on the few-shot performance of LLMs on other tasks, leading to a tradeoff between versatility and performance~\cite{fu2023specializing}.
+Fine-tuning, on the other hand, has been proven highly effective when task-specific datasets are available, with smaller, fine-tuned models outperforming few-shot-prompted LLMs on various tasks~\citep{lester-etal-2021-power, palm, xu2023small}.
+While LLMs can also be fine-tuned to enhance their performance in specific tasks, there are several limitations.
+Firstly, the fine-tuning process can negatively impact the few-shot performance of LLMs on other tasks, leading to a trade-off between versatility and performance~\cite{fu2023specializing}.
 Secondly, the increasing scale of LLMs makes fine-tuning on standard hardware computationally infeasible.
-In order to address these issues parameter-efficient fine-tuning methods have been proposed~\citep{karimi2021compacter,lester-etal-2021-power,li-liang-2021-prefix,pmlr-v97-houlsby19a, Zhang2023LLaMAAdapterEF}.
-While these methods are more computationally efficient, they require access to the model weights and substantial computational resources for loading and updating the model.
+To address these issues, parameter-efficient fine-tuning methods have been proposed~\citep{pmlr-v97-houlsby19a,lester-etal-2021-power,li-liang-2021-prefix, hu2022lora}.
+Although these methods are more computationally efficient, they still require access to the model weights and substantial computational resources for loading and updating the model.
 Furthermore, due to the commercialization of LLMs, they are often available only through restricted inference APIs.

-In light of these challenges, we propose a method -- \ours{} -- which leverages only the outputs of LLMs to enhance their performance in specific tasks.
+In light of these challenges, we propose a method that leverages only the outputs of LLMs to enhance their performance.
+Our work targets scenarios where training data is available, but extreme computational resources are not.
+To this end, we introduce LM-Corrector (\ours{}), a compact model that corrects the predictions produced by the LLM.
+Unlike fine-tuning methods, our approach operates directly on the LLM outputs, bypassing the need for access to their weights.